As networks scale, performance isn’t just about uptime.

 • If aerial access stalls, they reassess sequencing.

-• If municipal friction rises, they recalibrate engagement immediately.
+• If municipal friction rises, they adapt immediately.

 A Question for Executive Teams

 For boards and leadership teams evaluating deployment progress, the most critical question may not be about cost per passing.
-It is this: Are our assumptions grounded in field reality and municipal alignment, or in optimistic modeling?
+It is this: Are our assumptions grounded in field reality and how municipalities will actually respond, or in optimistic modeling?

 Capital accelerates construction but does not override local realities indefinitely.
 The FTTH land grab will yield clear winners and underperformers.
 The winners will be those who build networks that are durable, serviceable, and positioned for long-term value creation.